hoothin/PagetualGuide/docs/rule.md

 insert
 --
-Which position you want to insert
+Which position you want to insert, you can let it to be a array to contains multiple positions.

 insertPos
 --